aws-solutions-library-samples/guidance-for-implementing-the-google-privacy-sandbox-aggregation-service-on-aws/README.md

 ## Prerequisites

-You must deploy the [Privacy Sandbox Aggregation Service](https://github.com/privacysandbox/aggregation-service/tree/main) on AWS.
+Currently deploying the the [Privacy Sandbox Aggregation Service](https://github.com/privacysandbox/aggregation-service/tree/main) on AWS is optional, but recommmended.
+This step will not be optional after future releases implement batching functionality.
 Instructions to deploy the Aggregation Service can be found [here](https://github.com/privacysandbox/aggregation-service/blob/main/docs/aws-aggregation-service.md).

 ### Operating System